 1: L Social distancing in the wider school environment Arrival and departure from school Exposure to infection from inadequate social distancing Pupils and staff Medium Pupils will be allocated a year group holding zone, separate from other year groups on arrival and when awaiting departure.
 2 3 6 Circulation within the building Exposure to infection from inadequate social distancing Pupils and staff Medium We will arrange for pupils to access rooms directly from outside where possible.
 Circulation routes around the school have been reviewed.
 Where necessary there are one-way circulation routes in corridors and stairways.
 Arrangements are in place to stagger break times and lunchtimes to reduce numbers accessing circulation routes.
+2 3 6

+Risk Assessment: School operation from 1 November 2020 Issue 2.0 30/10/20 Page 37 of 45

-Year groups will be placed in learning zones or 'bubbles' away from other year groups.
-2 3 6 Lunchtimes Exposure to infection from inadequate social distancing during preparation and serving of food (catering staff) Pupils and staff Medium Our own catering staff arrangements for social distancing have been implemented.
+Lunchtimes Exposure to infection from inadequate social distancing during preparation and serving of food (catering staff) Pupils and staff Medium Our own catering staff arrangements for social distancing have been implemented.
 2 3 6 Payment for food (secondary) Pupils and staff Low Finger recognition systems for meal payment is not being used.
 Pupils will pre-order for each morning.
 Where payment is required pay cards will be allocated for use on the machines.
-1 3 3

-Risk Assessment: School operation from 1 September 2020 Issue 1.0 06/07/20 Page 38 of 45

-Exposure to infection from inadequate social distancing: Collection of food by pupils and eating arrangements Pupils and staff Medium Pupils will collect lunch from a designated area and will need to queue appropriately.
+1 3 3 Exposure to infection from inadequate social distancing: Collection of food by pupils and eating arrangements Pupils and staff Medium Pupils will collect lunch from a designated area and will need to queue appropriately.
 Each year group will have its own area for food collection.
-We have addressed the potential for eating in classrooms and will use this option if necessary, as long as suitable levels of supervision can be achieved and cleaning is carried out before and after the consumption of food.
-2 3 6 Break times Exposure to infection from inadequate social distancing: break times Pupils and staff Medium Outside social areas will not be shared and pupils will remain in year groups.
+2 3 6 We have addressed the potential for eating in classrooms and will use this option if necessary, as long as suitable levels of supervision can be achieved and cleaning is carried out before and after the consumption of food.
+Break times Exposure to infection from inadequate social distancing: break times Pupils and staff Medium Outside social areas will not be shared and pupils will remain in year groups.
 Different groups of pupils must not play sports or games together.
 Outdoor equipment will be cleaned regularly.
 Multiple groups of children will not use it simultaneously.
 2 3 6 Educational visits Exposure to infection from inadequate social distancing etc. Pupils and staff Medium We note government guidance advises against domestic (UK) overnight and overseas educational visits at this stage see coronavirus: travel guidance for educational settings.
-In line with government guidance we will consider the reintroduction of non-overnight domestic educational visits.
-These trips will include any trips for pupils with SEND connected with their preparation for adulthood (for example, workplace visits, travel training etc.).
-Our risk assessment for carrying out these visits will be carried out in line with protective measures, such as keeping children within their consistent group, and the COVID-secure measures in place at the destination and wider advice on visiting indoor and outdoor venues.
-2 3 6
+In line with government guidance we will 2 3 6 consider the reintroduction of non-overnight domestic educational visits.
+These trips will include any trips for pupils with SEND connected with their preparation for adulth example, workplace visits, travel Our risk assessment for carrying will be carried out in line with promeasures, such as keeping childr consistent group, and the COVID measures in place at the destinate advice on visiting indoor and out training etc.). out these visits otective en within their esecure tion and wider We will also make use of outdoo local area to support delivery of this can be carried out in line wit implementation of the protective outlined in this risk assessment.
+(See https://oeapng.info/downloadinfo/4-4k-coronavirus/) the curriculum if h the e measures